 How Bad Checks Affect Your Credit

-A bounced check won’t show up on your traditional credit reports.
-However, companies like ChexSystems keep a record of your banking activity.
+A bounced check doesn’t appear in your traditional credit reports.
+However, companies like ChexSystems may keep a record of your banking activity.

-If you do not have a solid credit history (because you have not yet built up your credit), lenders, employers, and insurers may look at “alternative” credit rating agencies to decide whether or not to do business with you.
+If you do not have a strong credit history (because you have not yet built up your credit), lenders, employers, and insurers may look at “alternative” credit rating agencies to decide whether or not to do business with you.
 Those agencies may include information about bad checks, which will hurt your chances.
-Learn more about your credit by reading What is Credit?
+Learn more about your credit history.

 How to Stop Writing Bad Checks